DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: Introduction

 For dynamic environments, several methods have been proposed to accommodate dynamic objects by sequentially updating occupancy maps with a stream of measurements. \cite{o2016gaussian, senanayake2017learning} proposed dynamic occupancy mapping in continuous space using Gaussian process regression, and \cite{senanayake2017bayesian} took a variational Bayesian approach on Hilbert mapping to learn occupancy maps sequentially.
 While these methods suffer from high computational cost, \cite{danescu2011modeling} proposed a real-time solution by employing a particle filter. \cite{tanzmeister2016evidential, steyer2018grid} also utilized particle filters in the Dempster-Shafer domain and showed satisfactory performance.
 Theoretically, \cite{Nuss2018} proposed a rigorous Bayesian method of occupancy mapping, called the PHD/MIB filter, based on the random finite set theory.
 Also, the authors presented its real-time viable approximation in the Dempster-Shafer domain with particles.
 However, those methods mainly target 2-D environments, and simply applying them to 3-D environments demands vast memory and computation capabilities due to the higher degree of freedom of 3-D environments.
 Recently, \cite{Min2021} proposed a real-time solution for 3-D dynamic occupancy mapping, called K3DOM.
 It efficiently restricts the usage of particles on potential dynamic objects through a kernel-based inference on Dirichlet distribution.
 Nonetheless, the method is based on heuristics and lacks in rigorous foundation.

 Inspired by the mathematical foundation of the PHD/MIB filter and the practicality of K3DOM, this paper presents a novel 3-D dynamic occupancy mapping algorithm called DS-K3DOM.
-We first theoretically extend the PHD/MIB filter to distinguish dynamic objects separately from static objects instead of treating them uniformly as occupying objects.
+We first theoretically extend the PHD/MIB filter to distinguish dynamic objects from static objects instead of treating them uniformly as occupying objects.
 Then, we approximate the extended PHD/MIB filter in the Dempster-Shafer domain with particles to enable real-time computation.
-Taking advantage of the extended structure, we employ particles efficiently to represent potential dynamic objects by proposing a kernel-based inference with Dirichlet basic belief assignment (BBA)~\cite{Josang2007}.
-The method also enables dense mapping from sparse measurements.
+Taking advantage of the extended structure, we employ particles efficiently to represent potential dynamic objects without unnecessary employment for static objects.
+In addition, we propose a kernel-based inference with Dirichlet basic belief assignment (BBA)~\cite{Josang2007} to enables dense mapping from the spatially sparse sensor measurements.
 The efficacy of the proposed algorithm is demonstrated through simulations and real experiments.